rotationalio/rotational.io/content/en/blog/2023-05-08-age-of-postsql.md

 For instance, you're generating and applying unique identifiers, or having to devise ways of reconstructing history by putting changes to an object in chronological order.

 ### 3. You're doing things manually that eventing is good at
-For example, you need to copy data from location X to location Y. Bonus points if this happens periodically and you lay awake at night worrying something important has changed since the last batch.
+For example, you need to copy data from location X to location Y. Bonus points if this happens periodically and you lay awake at night worrying something important has changed since the last batch ETL.

 ### 4. The data analysts don't have a way to "talk back" to the application
 For example, your data-driven intelligence processes are orphaned and/or require someone to kick off a manual process.
-Alternatively, your data scientists are building models but don't feel confident navigating the MLOps.
+Alternatively, your data scientists are building models, but don't feel confident navigating the MLOps.

 ## Conclusion